 *Admissions and amusement tax exemption

-C. Is wholly or partially constructed or renovated for use by a qualifying residing artist or arts and entertainment enterprise.
-The real Property tax credits will be in the following amount over a ten year period: 100% in the ﬁrst and second year 80% in the third and fourth year 60% in the ﬁfth and sixth year 40% in the seventh and eight year 20% in the ninth and tenth year
+The property must be wholly or partially constructed or renovated for use by a qualifying residing artist or arts and entertainment enterprise.
+The real Property tax credits will be in the following amount over a ten year period: 100% in the ﬁrst and second year 80% in the third and fourth year 60% in the ﬁfth and sixth year 40% in the seventh and eight year 20% in the ninth and tenth year.

 A for proﬁt or not for proﬁt entity dedicated to the visual or performing arts.

-2. A play or performance of a play
+- a play or performance of a play,

-7. The creation of a ﬁlm or the acting within a ﬁlm
+- the creation of a film or acting in a film,

-8. The creation of a dance or the performance of a dance
+- the creation or performance of a dance,

-9. The creation of original jewelry, clothing, or clothing design
+- the creation of original jewelry or clothing design.

-If an individual lives in the county and has a company in the district that reproduces another artist’s work, does the income from the sales of the reproductions qualify for the modiﬁcation?
+If a qualifies artist has a company in the district that reproduces another artist’s work, does the income from the sales of the reproductions qualify for the modiﬁcation?